Standard VAT rate: 19%

 Digital service tax: no

-The standard VAT rate in Germany is 19%, with reduced rate of 7% on certain goods and services.
-A number of services are exempt from the German VAT, such as intra-community supplies, maritime and air transport.
+The standard VAT rate in Colombia is 19%, with a reduced rate of 5% and some services that are exempt from Colombian VAT such as existential foodstuffs.

 19% (Standard) – applies to all taxable supplies with certain exceptions

 5% (Reduced) – Corn for industrial use and other grains, vegetal material, waste or residues, some agricultural equipment, electric or hybrid vehicles destined for diverse uses, etc.

 0% (Zero) – Meat, dairy products, equipment and materials for the construction, installation, assembly, and operation of environmental monitoring and control systems, services and manufactured goods to be exported

 All businesses with Colombian VAT number (domestic established companies) must submit periodic payments.
 VAT filings and payments, as well as returns, are submitted every two months or quarterly, depending on the previous year’s earnings.